care101/HybridGraph/README.md

 [10] starting style: 1--push, 2--b-pull
 [11] the source vertex id

 HybridGraph manages graph data on disk as default.
 Users can tell HybridGraph to keep graph data in memory through `BSPJob.setGraphDataOnDisk(false)`.
+Currently, the memory version only works for `b-pull`.

 ##3.
 Programming Guide
 HybridGraph includes some simple graph algorithms to show the usage of its APIs.
 These algorithms are contained in the `src/examples/hybrid/examples` package and have been packaged into the `termite-examples-0.1.jar` file.
 Users can implement their own algorithms by learning these examples.